4 Great Holiday Campaigns to Inspire Yours

-But as he pushes more and more of his budget into the “set it and forget it” system, he finds himself getting sleepier and sleepier.
+As he pushes more and more of his budget into the “set it and forget it” system, he finds himself putting off optimizations, revisions, and reporting.
+He was getting sleepier and sleepier.
 One day, he falls into a deep slumber, with the software slogging away in the background.

-It’s easy for marketers to become enchanted by the captivating promises of marketing automation software.
-But whether it’s because your marketing team didn’t receive sufficient training or because you’re pouncing on all the newly available features at once, automation software can hurt you in the long run if you don’t have a plan to incorporate it into your existing marketing efforts.
+It’s easy for marketers to become enchanted by the captivating promises of software that “does it all for you”.
+Whether it’s because your marketing team doesn’t have the experience yet or because you’re pouncing on all the newly available features at once, software can hurt you in the long run if you don’t have a plan to leverage it strategically.

-Though marketing technology (martech) can help execute your strategies more effectively and efficiently, mastering it requires resources, expertise, and creativity.
-And remember: Martech won’t magically solve all your problems, and good marketing will never, ever be completely hands-off.
+Though marketing technology (martech) can help execute your strategies more effectively and efficiently, mastering it requires developing expertise, analytical skills, and creativity.
+Remember: Martech won’t magically solve all your problems, and good marketing will never, ever be completely hands-off.

 Marketers can become overwhelmed by the buzzy functions that their new automation software offers.
 A solution: Consider creating and prioritizing a list of sales and marketing pain points to guide your adoption of the platform.
 Rather than immediately experimenting with all the functions at once, use it to target individual marketing challenges one by one.

 Not sure how to expand beyond your current customer base?
 Use your software to create lookalike targeting.
 Want to find out how your latest campaign contributed to your overall business goals?
 Churn out some customer journey insight charts and maps in minutes.
 In other words: Don’t try to take on the whole platform at once.
-Instead, let your priorities steer your learning curve.
+Instead, let your priorities steer your steps one at a time.